 Boothroyd Dewhurst, Inc., of Wakefield, Rhode Island, develops engineering software that allows manufacturers to estimate costs and simplify product designs through part reduction and ease-of-assembly strategies.
 The methodology, called DFMA® (Design for Manufacture and Assembly), has helped industries worldwide to dramatically lower costs while also improving quality and product functionality.
 Parker Group went to work on behalf of the company in the late 1980s, creating visibility and thought-leadership campaigns that established the value of the DFMA software and advanced the emerging concepts of Concurrent Engineering and “upfront” design.

-A Parker Group client since 2002, SIMULIA is the Dassault Systèmes brand for Abaqus realistic simulation and several other leading design engineering software products.
-As SIMULIA’s portfolio and capabilities have expanded over the years, their need to broaden multiple-industry awareness of their products has grown accordingly.
-SIMULIA’s priority all along has been to support their existing customers with close technical collaboration and public relations efforts that help highlight them as leading-edge players in their respective industries.
-Yet the company also wants to reach potential customers in markets that have more recently become aware of the power of computer modeling to speed product development and benefit their bottom line.
+A Parker Group client since 2002, SIMULIA is the Dassault Systèmes brand for Abaqus realistic simulation and other leading design-engineering software products.
+As SIMULIA’s portfolio and capabilities have expanded over the years, their ability to serve new industries and broaden their customer base has grown accordingly.
+SIMULIA’s priority all along has been to support users with close technical collaboration as well as narratives that highlight their successes.
+Parker Group supports these efforts with a wide variety of content that is founded on deep product and application expertise.

 EOS GmbH Electro Optical Systems, an established international leader in rapid prototyping and manufacturing technology, wanted to build a stronger presence in the United States.
 They had cleared a number of hurdles to enable them to market their equipment and materials in the U.S. and had begun reaching out to editors of American trade journals.
 It was a time of exciting change as perceptions about the potential of the technology were beginning to shift.
 But EOS needed more comprehensive public relations support to build broader awareness about their Direct Metal Laser Sintering (DMLS) capabilities and rebrand themselves in the face of several well-established U.S. competitors.